-The ethanol extract of fig is effective in reducing normal body temperature (Patil et al.,2010a) It was shown in an experiment during which a dose of ethanol extract of ficus leaves was given to albino rats and it was discovered that it reduce the normal body temperature of rats .
+The ethanol extract of fig is effective in reducing normal body temperature (Patil et al.,2010a).
+It was shown in an experiment during which a dose of ethanol extract of ficus leaves was given to albino rats and it was discovered that it reduce the normal body temperature of rats .

 Antiinflammatory

-Leaves of fig extracts petroleum ether, chloroform and ethanol which are used as anti inflammatory agent.( Badgujar et al.,2014)
+Leaves of fig extracts petroleum ether, chloroform and ethanol which are used as anti inflammatory agent( Badgujar et al.,2014).